Sweet potato vs. Potato — Health Impact and Nutrition Comparison

-The two vegetables contain a similar amount of vitamin B1.
+The two vegetables contain a similar amount of vitamins B3 and B6.

 Both sweet potato and white potato are entirely absent in vitamin D and vitamin B12.

-Sweet potatoes and white potatoes contain similar amounts of zinc and choline.
+Sweet potatoes and white potatoes contain similar amounts of magnesium.

 Sweet potatoes have a lower glycemic index compared to potatoes.
 The glycemic index of potatoes and sweet potatoes can range from moderate to high levels.

 Based on the mean of nine studies, the glycemic index of cooked sweet potato is 70±6.
 However, based on cooking methods and the variety of sweet potatoes, the GI can range from 44 to 94.